Vendicated/Vencord/src/plugins/watchTogetherAdblock.desktop/README.md

 # WatchTogetherAdblock

+Block ads in the YouTube WatchTogether activity via AdGuard

+Note that this only works for yourself, other users in the activity will still see ads.
-Injects a modifified version of [Adguard's BlockYoutubeAdsShortcut](https://github.com/AdguardTeam/BlockYouTubeAdsShortcut) into the watch together activity
+Powered by a modified version of [Adguard's BlockYoutubeAdsShortcut](https://github.com/AdguardTeam/BlockYouTubeAdsShortcut)